-The process of sucking in stomach and flexing your abdominal muscles for a few seconds is called an isometric contraction.
+As we mentioned earlier, the process of sucking in your stomach and flexing your abdominal muscles for a few seconds is called an isometric contraction.
 During an isometric exercise, the muscles do not noticeably change in length and actually require little to no movement at all.
-Isometric training (like a wall sit or plank exercise) definitely has its place and can increase strength, but only to a certain point.
-Your body will adapt to the training and you’ll eventually need something more to continue making improvements.
+It can, however, help you improve your posture and increase strength.

 In addition, stomach vacuuming won’t fix belly fat.
-Most people who have bulging bellies are fighting two different battles – a battle with weak abdominal muscles along with poor posture and another battle with food.
+Most people with bulging bellies are fighting two different battles – a battle with weak abdominal muscles along with poor posture and another battle with food.
 You can do all the stomach vacuuming you want, but don’t expect visible results if you continue to be a food vacuum.
 If you don’t change your eating habits you will not only keep the fat around your belly, it will be harder to hold your stomach in with a stuffed gut.

 Lastly, stomach vacuuming is not the best exercise for everyone.
 Like all isometric exercises, stomach vacuuming can be dangerous for some people because it increases blood pressure more than other traditional exercises.

 Working your transverse abdominals is essential to having nice abs, but so is reducing body fat.
 Used alone, stomach vacuuming would flop.
 However, combine this exercise with a lean diet, cardio, and resistance program, and you will likely find stomach vacuuming to be a good fit!